Teen Resume Keywords (2026): A Guide for Ages 14-19

 Should I put my photo on my resume?

-No. In the US and Canada, resumes should not have photos.
-It can lead to discrimination issues.
+No. In the US and Canada, do not put your photo on a resume.
+It can lead to discrimination issues, and ATS software cannot read images anyway.
 Keep it text-based and professional.

 Should I put my GPA?

 If it is 3.0 or higher, yes.
-It proves you are responsible and smart.
-If it's lower, leave it off and focus on skills.
+It proves you are responsible and disciplined.
+If it is lower, leave it off and focus on skills and activities instead.

 What if I don't have any activities?